Asian and African Golden Cats: Facts and Pictures

 The Asian or Asiatic Golden Cat

 The Asian golden cat is sometimes known as Temminck's cat, after the Dutch biologist Coenraad Temminck.
 He was the first person to describe the animal to western scientists.
-The current scientific name of the animal is Pardofelis temminckii, but until quite recently it was known as Catopuma temminckii.
-The older name is still used by some people.
+The animal is referred to by two scientific names: Pardofelis temminckii and Catopuma temminckii.

 Based on observations made so far, all of the cats have white or cream lines on their faces, even if their coat is plain and unspotted.
 Many have black spots and stripes on a white background on their throat and chest.